 Digital transformation was on the lips of every organisation long before the pandemic, but it's now one of the most important strategies for future-proofing the business.
 So it is understandable that CTOs find the work more critical than ever, with higher reach and a greater demand placed on them for success.

-What does a CTO do?
+What does a CTO do for a business?

 What skills does a CTO need?